samieruashovo/MERN_Food_Delivery/README.md

 Install backend dependencies:

 cd backend

 npm install

 Create a .env file in the backend directory and add your environment variables:

 MONGODB_CONNECTION_STRING=mongodb+srv://

 AUTH0_AUDIENCE=

 AUTH0_ISSUER_BASE_URL=https://dev-

 CLOUDINARY_CLOUD_NAME=

 CLOUDINARY_API_KEY=

 CLOUDINARY_API_SECRET=

 FRONTEND_URL=http://localhost:5173

 STRIPE_API_KEY=

 STRIPE_WEBHOOK_SECRET=

 Start the backend server:

 npm run dev

 The backend server should be running on http://localhost:7000.

 # Frontend

 Navigate to the frontend directory:

 cd ..

 cd frontend

 Install frontend dependencies:

 npm install

 Create a .env file in the frontend directory and add your environment variables:

 VITE_API_BASE_URL=http://localhost:7000

 VITE_AUTH0_DOMAIN=

 VITE_AUTH0_CLIENT_ID=

 VITE_AUTH0_CALLBACK_URL=http://localhost:5173

 VITE_AUTH0_AUDIENCE=

 Start the frontend development server:

 npm start

 The frontend server should be running on http://localhost:5173.

-Usage
-Provide instructions on how to use the application.
-For example:

 Open your browser and navigate to http://localhost:5173.

 Register for a new account or log in with an existing account.

 #Here are few screenshots of my project: